UksusoFF/webtrees-faces/README.md

 ## Warning

-All data stored in module settings and can't be exported as part of GEDCOM files.
+All data stored in database and can't be exported as part of GEDCOM files.

 ## Installation
 1. Download the [latest release](https://github.com/UksusoFF/webtrees-photo_note_with_image_map/releases/latest).